 If Your Employee Rights Been Violated, We Can Help

-The law firm of Venardi Zurada LLP provides free consultations for California Labor Commissioner claims as part of our wage and hour practice. throughout the San Francisco Bay Area.
+The law firm of Venardi Zurada LLP provides free consultations for California Labor Commissioner claims as part of our wage and hour practice. throughout the California.
 We are experienced employment lawyers who fight hard for our clients.
 If we are able to take your case, we pay all litigation costs.
 We only get paid our costs and attorneys’ fees if you get compensation.

 GET A FREE CASE REVIEW

 If you are an employee who feels their rights have been violated, or you need help negotiating or reviewing your employee contract, please call to speak to one of our expert employment law attorneys at (925) 937-3900 or submit the form to the right.

 When litigation or mediation is involved, and we are able to take your case, there is never any fee or expense to you of any kind until you get paid!
 That means we pay all litigation costs which you will not be required to pay back, and we only get paid if you get paid.